-Motherwort: Has been used since ancient times to treat high blood pressure, racing heart, and angina (mild chest pain).
+Motherwort: This herb has been used since ancient times to treat high blood pressure, racing heart, and angina (mild chest pain).
 Enjoy it as a tea and combine it with hawthorn to help stabilize erratic heart rhythms.

-Fenugreek: Works like a natural form of HRT because it can boost sexual arousal and desire in women and raise estrogen levels, shows research from the University of Queensland.
+Fenugreek: Research from the University of Queensland shows that fenugreek works like a natural form of HRT because it can boost sexual arousal and desire in women and raise estrogen levels.
 Fenugreek also helps lower cholesterol and contains steroidal saponins that prevent your body from absorbing harmful LDL cholesterol and triglycerides.
 Plus it contains potassium levels, which can balance levels of sodium and stabilize heart rate and blood pressure.

 4. Bone Health

-It is important to note that as women approach menopause, they will see a drop in estrogen, which happens because bone cells break down faster than new ones can form.
+It is important to note that as women approach menopause, they will see a drop in estrogen, which happens as bone cells break down faster than new ones can form.

 Camellia Sinensis: This is the plant you enjoy when you savor a cup of green or black tea.
-Research from the University of Western Australia, not only shows that women who drink tea have higher bone density, but it also promotes a more alkaline balance in the body.
-Be careful as a more acid state can lead to minerals like calcium being leached from the bones.
+Research from the University of Western Australia not only shows that women who drink this tea have higher bone density, but it also promotes a more alkaline balance in the body.
+Note, be careful as a more acid state can lead to minerals like calcium being leached from the bones.

-- 5 simple and delicious herbal recipes to restore and rebalance your hormones:
+- Get our recipe book with 140+ simple and delicious herbal recipes to restore and rebalance your hormones.